Feel like you’re running on empty? These 14 ways to recharge your internal batteries will help you practice self care and live a happier life!

 Taking colored pencils to a piece of paper and illustrating color variations from light to dark, or creating a simple drawing of trees or flowers can make you feel calm and refreshed.

-While I love my Kindle as much as the next gal, try to take a break from technology and try opening a good old-fashioned book.
+While I love my Kindle as much as the next gal, try to take a break from technology and open a good old-fashioned book.
 Pick something light and relaxing to read, like a biography or fiction.

 If you aren’t a big reader, skim through a magazine or page through a cookbook for fun ideas.
 (No frantic searching for a dinner recipe to stress about tonight!)